eove/orca/example/docs/offline_vault_ceremony.md

 #### Configuring the ceremony

-The 📢`organiser` should know which environment will be worked on (`prod`/`preprod`), modify the value of `orca.environment-target` in orca-config.nix accordingly, and notify this environment to all 👥`team members`.
+The 📢`organiser` should know which environment will be worked on (`prod`/`preprod`), modify the value of `environment-target` in orca-config.nix accordingly, and notify this environment to all 👥`team members`.

-The 📢`organiser` should get the value of the *C<sub>vault</sub>* present in the last report and set the value of `orca.latest_cvault` in orca-config.nix accordingly.
+The 📢`organiser` should get the value of the *C<sub>vault</sub>* present in the last report and set the value of `latest_cvault` in orca-config.nix accordingly.
 If the ceremony is the first one for this environment, then `null` should be set.
 It is recommended that the 📢`organiser` verifies the validity of the report in the same way the 👥`team members` [will do during the verification phase](#verification-of-the-last-ceremonys-report).

-The 📢`organiser` should know what will be done during the ceremony and set the values of `orca.actions_in_order` and `orca.rotate_keys` in orca-config.nix accordingly.
+The 📢`organiser` should know what will be done during the ceremony and set the values of `actions_in_order` and `rotate_keys` in orca-config.nix accordingly.

 #### Updating the version of the offline vault